oliverde8/php-etl/docs/DescribeChain.md

 We will also change the `option_key`, if not our data (id = 1), will be sent into the options of the HttpClient, which will cause an error.
 Having an invalid key here will allow us not to have any options.

+Let us note that this operation runs multiple queries with concurrency.
+A single Symfony HttpClient is created for this operation.
+And using the AsyncItems functionality of the ETL, we can run all the http requests in parallel.

 Now we can write the users into the csv file, as we have done so in our previous examples.
 You can test this rule yourself, check the [transform yml](examples/09-api-to-csv2.yml) and by executing `php docs/examples/09-api-to-csv2.yml`

 ## Additional information